Celebrating One Year of Restorative Approach

 Our Team is Growing!

 Though Restorative Approach is still in its infancy, we are already expanding our team of practitioners and supports.
 Working relationally is our goal and through each interaction we are nurturing bonds with each other.
-Shila is so proud to work with Becky Kerr, Maliha Azhar, and Claudia Covalciuc as fabulous facilitators.
+Shila is so proud to work with Becky Kerr, and Maliha Azhar as fabulous facilitators.
 Elder Billy Lewis continues to be an invaluable resource and gracious anchor in this work.
 Allison Smith is both a facilitator and brilliant mind behind the scenes.
 Claire Leger is also on board as both a fantastic facilitator and as our social media designer.
 We are also expanding our community connections and partnerships - details to come on this front.
 It is our hope to keep this expansion going!
 Shila was also pleased to be certified in Dialogue for Peaceful Change, an internationally recognized methodology for managing key aspects of both interpersonal and group conflict.
 This supported her to deepen her practice.

 Looking Ahead…